msd-code-academy/react-workshop/09-typescript-in-react/README.md

 }
 ```

 Function that doesn't return anything should have the `void` or `never` return type.
-We can for instance type function
+We can for
-that takes a callback like this:
+instance type function that takes a callback as parameter like this:

 ```TypeScript
 function handleCallback(callBack: (e: Event) => void): void {